atwoodmachine/quake2-final-project/README.md

 To shake up the game a little, you may be occasionally afflicted with a random modifier.
 These modifiers may have beneficial or deleterious effects.
 I'll keep these modifiers a surprise for now, but they are detailed in the "testing" section below.

 ### Testing
+You may use the console command "shrine" to allow yourself to make health and mana sacrifices.<br>
 If you want to see all the possible perks, use the following console commands:
 - "regen" for health regeneration
 - "doubleXP" for increased experience gains